Live a Creative Life

 What do you feel in your soul?
 What changes and shifts can you make in your free-time habits to make room for those things that are felt so deeply that they wake you up at night?

-Put the phone down, turn off the TV, and look at fewer videos.
+Put the phone down, turn off the TV, and watch fewer videos.
 Even if just for a little while, a few days a week.
 See what happens.

 Commitment to a creative life comes from within.